Robinhood vs Interactive Brokers (2025)

 Category #5: Day Trading

 Direct-access Routing.
-Available only at Interactive Brokers.
+Only at Interactive Brokers.

 Interactive Brokers: